 Writers’ Studio Appointments

-The Butler Writers' Studio offers two appointment options: Face to Face or synchronous Online (real-time) and asynchronous eTutoring appointments.
+The Butler Writers’ Studio offers two appointment options: Face-to-Face or asynchronous eTutoring appointments.
 Please read the policies below before deciding which option is appropriate for you:

-- Face to Face appointments and Online appointments take place in real time.
-Online appointments are held through our appointment portal, WCOnline.
-Face to Face appointments are held in the Writers' Studio.
-Face to Face or Online appointments are our preferred option for most clients.
-In these real-time appointments, you can talk with your tutor about your ideas, your organization, your thesis statement, your sources, etc., and your tutor can provide you the individualized instruction that helps you improve as a writer, which is our goal as tutors.
-Face to Face or Online appointments should be used in all cases except that of a final draft for which you need help only with editing, proofreading, or citation or documentation issues - but remember, tutors will not edit or proofread your work for you even in an eTutoring appointment.
-If you know you struggle with grammar, mechanics, spelling, or citation or documentation, a Face to Face or Online appointment is more appropriate, because it will allow your tutor to instruct you in the rules you don't understand.
+Face-to-Face appointments take place in real time in the Writers’ Studio.
+Face-to-face appointments are our preferred option for most clients because you can talk with your tutor about your ideas, your organization, your thesis statement, your sources, etc., and your tutor can provide you the individualized instruction that helps you improve as a writer, which is our goal as tutors.
+Face-to-Face appointments should be used in all cases except that of a final draft for which you need help only with editing, proofreading, or citation or documentation issues—but remember, tutors will not edit or proofread your work for you even in an eTutoring appointment.
+If you know you struggle with grammar, mechanics, spelling, or citation or documentation, a Face-to-Face appointment is most appropriate, because it will allow your tutor to instruct you in the rules you don’t understand.

 Tutors do not edit a draft for you.
 They serve as a second pair of eyes to catch mistakes, they can point out awkward phrasing or incorrect word choice, they can direct you to online resources like the Purdue OWL if they notice error patterns, and they can provide some explanation of citation and documentation rules, but our job as tutors is to help you learn about writing, not to edit a paper for you.
 Please keep that in mind when you choose the eTutoring option and do not expect a “corrected” paper to be returned to you.